kainatquaderee/stable-diffusion-webui-forge/README.md

 See also [Forge's Unet Implementation](https://github.com/lllyasviel/stable-diffusion-webui-forge/blob/main/backend/nn/unet.py).

+# For linux user:
+Use conda and python 3.10.
+No tutorial so far

 # Under Construction

 WebUI Forge is now under some constructions, and docs / UI / functionality may change with updates.